KevDCS/square-to-circle/README.md

 # square-to-circle
-Ejercicio de semana 3 día 4
+Ejercicio de cuadrado a círculo, semana 3 día 4